12 tips for managing your company cash situation

 By Simon Lapointe

 Financial issues are of critical importance for all entrepreneurs.
-This is especially true for startups and growth-stage companies, which all too often lack dedicated accounting personnel and do not know where financial management efforts should be focussed.
+This is especially true for startups and growth-stage companies, which all too often lack dedicated accounting personnel and do not know where financial management efforts should be focused.
 Which invoices should be paid first?
 What is the best way to manage the company’s bank account?
 How should the company’s budget be planned or organized?

 Without sound financial management, a SME may be forced to operate without the personnel needed to ensure its growth, to halt product development and to set aside business development initiatives.
 It also may be unable to acquire the equipment needed for it to be profitable.
 This represents a major risk for any SME.